hestiacp/hestiacp/docs/docs/server-administration/configuration.md

 ## Can I restrict access to the `admin` account?

-In Hestia 1.3, we have made it possible to give another user Administrator access.
+In DevIT 1.3, we have made it possible to give another user Administrator access.
 In 1.4, we have given system administrators the option to limit access to the main **System Administrator** account to improve security.

 ## My server IP has changed, what do I need to do?